Supporting your charity at every step

-We have built a strong reputation as accountants to charities, education and not for profit organisations.
-We look after more than 300 clients in these sectors and as we are ranked nationally as a Top 20 charity audit firm in the Charity Finance league table, you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.
+We have built a strong reputation as accountants to charities, and not for profit organisations.
+We look after more than 300 clients in this sector and as we ranked nationally as a Top 30 charity audit firm in the Charity Finance league table, we are proud that 14 members of our team hold a Diploma of Charity Accounting, so you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.

 The most impressive and comforting aspect to Bishop Fleming is that there is always someone available to provide technical or management advice.
 I have found their advice to be well-reasoned, sound and appropriate for our organisation.
 Andy Webb, Bristol Cathedral

 At Bishop Fleming we’re committed to and enjoy supporting people, the environment and local communities.
 CSR is embedded in our firm’s culture.